 Views: Phoenix, surrounding mountain landscapes, desert

-Pros: Great views of the city, Tall Cactus plants to take your picture next do, great workout!
+Pros: Great views of the city, Lots of diverse cactus plants to take your picture next do, great workout!

 Cons: You need to watch out for snakes!

 Address: 5700 North Echo Canyon Parkway Phoenix, AZ 85018

 Top places I want to hike: Arches National Park in Utah, Arcadia National Park in Maine, and Glacier National Park in Montana.